arihantdaga/volantmqplugin_auth_mongo/README.md

-# VolantMq Plugin Auth Mongo
+# VolantMQ Plugin Auth Mongo
-Volantmq Plugin for supporting Authentication using MongoDb.
+VolantMQ Plugin for supporting Authentication using MongoDb.

 If you are using Mongodb in your application.
 You can easily connect your database and use it as backend for authentication in VolantMQ.